 Gas laws, equations of state, thermodynamics, homogeneous, and hetrogeneous equilibria.
 The phase rule, chemical activities and coefficients.
-Prerequisite: CHEM 222 or instructor's permission.
-Co-requisites: MATH 264 and PHYS 185 or PHYS 195.
-NOTE: General Honors Course. (must take CHEM 324 to receive General Honors credit)
+Prerequisite: CHEM 222.
+Corequisites: MATH 264 and PHYS 185 or PHYS 195.
+NOTE: General Honors Course (must take CHEM 324 to receive General Honors credit).

-CHEM 324 - Physical Chemistry I Laboratory 1 hours (offered fall only)
+CHEM 324 - Physical Chemistry I Laboratory 1 hour (offered fall only)

 Selected experiments from topics listed in CHEM 323 and an individual project.
 To be taken with CHEM 323.
-Prerequisite: CHEM 222 or instructor's permission.
-Corequisites: MATH 264 and PHYS 185 or 195.
+Prerequisite: CHEM 222.
+Co-requisites: MATH 264 and PHYS 185 or 195.
 CHEM 332 or 333 are highly recommended as prerequisites.
+NOTE: General Honors Course in conjunction with CHEM 323.